akebu6/Android-Beginner-Projects/README.md

 ## How To Get Started
 1. Download the version of Android Studio compatible with your Operating System
 2. Install it
-3. Download the JDK if you don't have one already installed
+3. Download the JDK if you don't have one already installed (you can download the LTS or the currently stable release, the choice is yours)

 ## How to Contribute
 In order to start contributing to this repository, kindly read the **Contributing Guidelines** [here](https://github.com/akebu6/Android-Beginner-Projects/blob/main/.github/CONTRIBUTING.md)